 - Make the beds.

 - Start a load of laundry.
-I try and do one load of laundry per day and “wash” my washing machine once a month.
+I try to do one load of laundry per day and “wash” my washing machine once a month.

 - Quick toy and clutter pick up (I usually do this before or after lunch).

-- I spend about 5 minutes each night doing a quick pick up of the girl’s rooms and the living room.
+- I spend about five minutes each night doing a quick pick-up of the girls’ rooms and the living room.
 This is basically toy pick up, putting dirty clothes in the hamper, etc. This is not detailed cleaning, just putting things where they belong so we can find them the next day.

 - I wipe down my bathroom surfaces.
-Again, this is not a super detailed clean, just enough to get all the hair, toothpaste and gunk off the vanity, sink and toilet.
-It only takes about 2 minutes but makes all the difference in the world!
+Again, this is not a super detailed clean, just enough to get all the hair, toothpaste and gunk off the vanity, sink, and toilet.
+It only takes about two minutes but makes all the difference in the world!

 - I sweep my floors every evening.
 It’s such a yucky feeling walking across my floors and crunching on crumbs early in the morning.
 This is also great because I have a toddler who still puts everything she picks up in her mouth.